WHICH AIRLINE FOR ST HELENA? | Darrin Henry

 4 – What About Flights To Ascension Island

 Saints working on Ascension Island and the Falklands have been as anxious to learn about their future travel arrangements as much as anyone.
-The tender submissions have been asked to consider:
+The St Helena Air Service Tender submissions have been asked to consider:

 The minimum service required between Ascension Island and St Helena to replace the passenger elements of the existing RMS service is a base frequency of a monthly flight (12 per annum).